microsoft/PowerPlatformConnectors/certified-connectors/Exasol/README.md

 ### `ExecuteNonQuery`
 Run a custom command, for more advanced scenarios.
+## Obtaining Credentials
+Currently the connector uses an API Key as the default authentication method.
+The API key(s) can be set in the Exasol REST API which you're also required to set up to use this connector.
 ## Getting Started
 You should first set up the Exasol REST API (see: https://github.com/exasol/exasol-rest-api).